Necrotizing Soft Tissue Infection

-Fortunately, such infections are extremely rare, but because they can quickly spread from the original infection site, it's important to know the symptoms.
+Fortunately, such infections are very rare.
+They can quickly spread from the original infection site, so it's important to know the symptoms.

 What causes necrotizing soft tissue infection?

-Wounds may be infected with more than one type of bacteria, and it can take time to find out which are present.
-For this reason, your health care providers may recommend a treatment that can fight many different infections.
+It can take time to find out which bacteria are present.
+For this reason, your healthcare providers may recommend a treatment that can fight many different infections.
 Delaying treatment increases your risk for a more serious problem.

 Who is at risk for necrotizing soft tissue infection?

-The pathogens that cause necrotizing soft tissue infections can be passed from one person to another, so anyone can be infected.
-Those at greater risk are health care providers and others in contact with an infected person, and those with an open wound, even a small cut.
-Other risk factors include having peripheral artery disease, diabetes, obesity, and lifestyle habits such as alcoholism and injection drug use.
+The bacteria that cause necrotizing soft tissue infections are usually introduced when a small cut or scrape becomes contaminated with soil or saliva so anyone can be infected.
+Those at greater risk are those with an open wound, even a small cut, especially if it has been in contact with dirt or bacteria in the mouth.
+Other risk factors include having peripheral artery disease, diabetes, obesity, and lifestyle habits such as heavy alcohol use and injection drug use.

 What are the symptoms of a necrotizing soft tissue infection?

-The following are the most common symptoms of a necrotizing soft tissue infection.
-However, each person may experience symptoms differently.
-See your health care provider immediately for any of these symptoms:
+These are the most common symptoms of a necrotizing soft tissue infection.
+See your healthcare provider right away for any of these symptoms:

 - Pain that hurts more than you think it should, based on the size of the wound or sore

-- A wound accompanied by a fever (higher than 100.4 degrees Fahrenheit or 38 degrees Celsius) and a rapid heartbeat (usually more than 100 beats a minute)
+- A wound accompanied by a fever (higher than 100.4°F or 38°C) and a rapid heartbeat (usually more than 100 beats a minute)

 - Pain that extends past the edge of the wound or visible infection

-- Skin blisters, sometimes with a "crackling" sound under the skin
+- Skin blisters, sometimes with a "crackling" sensation under the skin

 - Pain from a skin wound that also has signs of a more severe infection, such as chills and fever

 - Grayish, smelly liquid draining from the wound